-Shakur was born in the Harlem neighborhood of New York City but relocated to Los Angeles in 1988.
-When he released his debut album 2Pacalypse Now in 1991, he became a central figure in West Coast hip hop, introducing social issues in the genre at a time when gangsta rap was dominant in the mainstream.
-Shakur achieved further critical and commercial success with Strictly 4 My N. I. G. G. A. Z. . .
+Shakur was born in the Harlem neighborhood of New York City but relocated to Los Angeles in 1988, and by the time he released his debut album 2Pacalypse Now in 1991, he became a central figure in West Coast hip hop, introducing social issues in the genre at a time when gangsta rap was dominant in the mainstream.
+Shakur achieved further critical and commercial success with his follow-up albums Strictly 4 My N. I. G. G. A. Z. . .
 (1993) and Me Against the World (1995).
 Later that year, after suffering legal troubles and a robbery and shooting, Shakur became heavily involved in the growing East Coast–West Coast hip hop rivalry.
-His double-disc album, All Eyez on Me, which was released in 1996, later became one of the best-selling albums in the United States.
-On September 7, 1996, Shakur was shot four times by an unknown assailant in a drive-by shooting in Las Vegas; he died six days later and the gunman was never captured.
-Rapper The Notorious B. I. G. , known for his feud with Shakur, was at first considered a suspect, but was also fatally shot in another drive-by shooting in Los Angeles several months later.
-Five more albums have been released since his death, all of which have been certified platinum.